Adarsh-gautam234/ERC-Convener-Assignment/Non-Tech-Questions/blog/blog.md

 ![Internal Diagram](../assets/internal.png)

-Initially, the 555 Timer looked like a black box to me.
-I could use it, but I did not really know what was happening inside.
+At first, I treated the 555 Timer like a black box.
+I followed circuits without really knowing what was happening inside.

-When I looked deeper, I found that it is built using a few basic components working together.
+Later I found that it’s actually made up of a few simple components working together.

-- Two comparators
-- A flip-flop
-- A discharge transistor

-Once I understood this, the behavior of the chip started making much more sense.
-It is not magic.
-It is just clever engineering using simple building blocks.
+There are comparators that check voltage levels, a flip flop that stores the state, and a transistor that helps discharge the capacitor.

+Once I saw this, it stopped feeling mysterious.
+It’s just smart use of basic electronics.

 ---